 However, a country may decide to restrict the entry into its territory for people who do not have a European health pass, for example by requiring tests or self-isolation or quarantine on arrival.
 These measures have to comply with the Council recommendation on the coordination of restrictions on free movement in the EU, which has been updated in June 2021 (see next question).

-Currently, the spread of the delta variant seems to justify many of the restrictive measures taken by EU countries in recent days.
+Currently, the spread of new variants seems not yet to justify new restrictive measures in recent days.

 To limit the spread of the COVID-19 pandemic while respecting the principle of free movement in the EU, the 27 Member states adopted in October 2020 a Council recommendation on the coordination of restrictions on free movement in the EU which was updated in June 2021.